libretime/libretime/docs/guides/live-broadcast.md

 **Stop** button to disconnect.
 Then go to the LibreTime page and if the Show Source didn't automatically disconnect you can click it to the right and it should turn gray.

-You are now done streaming.

-If you have issues connecting check with your system administrator to see if you have the details right.